This article contains affiliate links from products I use and trust.

-3) Do I have to have hosting in order to have a domain?
+Do I have to have hosting in order to own a domain?

 Nope!
 You can own hundreds of domains and no hosting at all – they are not mutually exclusive.
-You can buy as many as your pocket book allows!
+You can buy as many as your bank account allows!
 You can also have multiple hosting accounts and no domains associated with them (this does depend on the features your hosting offers, of course).

 So if you have a great idea, and the domain is available – I say buy it!

-Full disclosure: after a glass of wine or two, I’ve been known to buy up immature and amusing domains.
+Full disclosure: I’ve been known to buy up immature and amusing domains.
 Most of which would embarrass my mom.

 Yes and no. Yes in the sense that having the domain means you have the availability to use if for email.
 But buying a domain does not mean you have email service.
 That would still be handled by your hosting company, or a 3rd party email service like Zoho or GMail.
 Note that some hosting companies bundle domain email into the cost, while others will charge extra.